RubixML/ML/README.md

 ```

 ### Dense Random Projector
-This is a version of a random projector that uses a random matrix sampled from a dense uniform distribution [-1, 1].
+The Dense Random Projector uses a random matrix sampled from a dense uniform distribution [-1, 1] to project a sample matrix onto a target dimensionality.

 ##### Continuous *Only*